howardosborne/grow/_walks/1-syresham-to-buckingham-12-km.md

 But that's not all: There are [26 waterbodies](https://environment.data.gov.uk/catchment-planning/OperationalCatchment/3491){:target="_blank"} that feed into the headwaters of the Great Ouse.
 Feel free to start at a different point if you'd like, after all, if every journey starts with a single step then doesn't every river start with a single raindrop?

-## Ouse Valley Way

 Syresham does have the obvious advantage that it's on a bus route.
-Check out the [Syresham](/places/syresham.html) page to find out how to get there.
+Public transport details are [below](#public-transport).

 <div class="row">
 <div class="col-lg-6 col-md-6 col-sm-12 col-xs-12">